justingreerbbi/Reaper-Net/README.md

 ## Todos

 -   Location history for reaper nodes.
--   Add ADS-B support with the ability to marker aircraft friendly or enemy, or unknown as well as add a description.
-Local storage and server api for saving to local system. [https://airmetar.main.jp/radio/ADS-B%20Decoding%20Guide.pdf]
--   Add proper support for icons for different types of markers.
 -   Finish migrating reaper-node functions to use core API and hooks instead of direct integration.
 -   Start really honing on on structure, API, and exported hooks.
 Determine what is core and what is a plugin.
 -   Build packer for the app for windows, OSX, and Raspberry.
 While the system will be already installed on the product, for public, this is the best case.